Pediatric liver (hepatic) tumors

 Hepatic (liver) cancer is rare in children.
 The most common mass in younger children is hepatoblastoma.
 Older adolescents are more likely to be diagnosed with hepatocellular carcinoma, which more readily metastasizes (spreads to other parts of the body).

-What are the different types of Pediatric Liver (Hepatic) Tumors?
+What are the different types of pediatric liver (hepatic) tumors?

-Mesenchymal hamartomas (usually benign)
+• Mesenchymal hamartomas (usually benign)

-Sarcomas
+• Sarcomas

-Hepatocellular carcinomas
+• Hepatocellular carcinomas

 Diagnosing liver cancer includes distinguishing them from other non-malignant masses such as hemangiomas, which are the most common benign liver mass.
-Hemangiomas are most often found in infants less than 6 months old.

-• Hepatocellular carcinoma has a lower 5-year survival rate than that for hepatoblastoma.
+• Hepatocellular carcinoma - This has a lower 5-year survival rate than that for hepatoblastoma.
 The carcinoma is associated with some familial syndromes and in some regions with a high incidence of Hepatitis B, which children acquire perinatally.

 Other types of liver malignancies are even rarer: